 Company Slogan

 As a general rule, your company’s name should tell what it does.
-But many of us had no control over this or the business changed its mission but couldn’t change it’s name.
+But many of us had no control over this or the business changed its mission but couldn’t change its name.
 For example, Kenny’s Carpentry seemed to be a great business name when Kenny began it, offering general carpentry services.
-He eventually realized he built great backyard decks and that there was a big and profitable market for them, but didn’t want to change his company name and lose all of the goodwill and superior reputation it had amassed.
+He eventually realized he built great backyard decks, and that there was a big and profitable market for them, but didn’t want to change his company name and lose all the goodwill and superior reputation it had amassed.

 They’re also known as straplines or taglines and personally, I think that any business is at a great disadvantage when they don’t have one.
 Why?
 Because those extra three to ten words that you might often place beside or below your logo can strike a chord with its reader and, in a perfect world, sum up your company’s mission in a few well-chosen words.
 If nothing else, they announce to your website visitor that they’re at their intended destination.
 They also help considerably, as I mentioned above, if your company name is fairly non-descriptive.